masarapmabuhay/usbong-ios/README.md

 - iOS 9 SDK
 - Deployment Target: iOS 9 (will change to iOS 8 once [Phase 1](#phase-1) is finished)

-Open `usbong.xcodeproj`, then build the project.
-The recommended dependency manager is [Carthage](https://github.com/Carthage/Carthage), though, it is not yet used in this project.
+This project uses [Carthage](https://github.com/Carthage/Carthage) as the dependency manager.
+[Install Carthage](https://github.com/Carthage/Carthage#installing-carthage) if it's not yet installed on your system.
+Run `carthage bootstrap`.
+Finally, open `usbong.xcodeproj`, then build the project.

 ## To-do